Interpretive Style

 Translations are not authoritative

 English translations are not authoritative.
 I think it is axiomatic to say that what God actually said, not what translators think it meant, matters.
 Worse is when we hold onto a poor translation or even translator’s interpretation and take that as literal and insist that this prophecy must be fulfilled exactly as the bad translation of a prophetic text said it should.
-This is without judgement on the translators, I think they’ve tried to convey the text as they understood it, the fault is on our side, taking what they wrote as authoritative, not what God wrote.
+This is without negative judgement on the translators, I think they’ve tried to convey the text as they understood it; the fault is on our side, taking what they wrote as authoritative, not what God wrote.

 In summary, I want to apply a mostly literal interpretation starting with some key events that we were told to watch for.
 This is not an exhaustive explanation, but a possible understanding of the fulfillment of prophecy, that I believe is critical to discuss as a Church.